bitkarrot/khatru/pfpcache/README.md

 ## Configuration

-The relay can be configured via the `config.json` file:
+The relay can be configured using a JSON configuration file.
+The default configuration file is `config.json` in the current directory.

 ```json
 {